captbaritone/jordaneldredge.com/_notes/2024-09-29-opera-to-tech.md

 ## Software as a job

 One evening after graduating college, I was sitting on the couch with my roommate, who happened to do freelance web development for restaurants and small businesses.
 He was stressing over a deadline while I was happily hacking away on [some side project](https://jordaneldredge.com/blog/how-i-ddosed-myself-with-an-avatar/) or other.
 He asked me if I wanted to help him with his work project in exchange for a portion of the money.
 Being unemployed, it sounded like a reasonable proposition.
 For the next several years I worked as a subcontractor for him.
-Mostly building PHP sites for local small business.
+Mostly building PHP sites for local small businesses.

 I learned a lot through this work, but after a while I started to hit a ceiling.
 The budget and scope of these projects did not allow for growth or the luxury of focusing on software as a craft.
-I learned about a conference (the first [Laracon](https://laracon.us/)) which I thought might help me grow and asked if he would pay for me to go.
-He declined, but pointed out that if I really thought it was a good investment, I should pay for myself.
+I learned about a conference (the first [Laracon](https://laracon.us/)) which I thought might help me grow and asked if he would pay for me to attend.
+He declined, but pointed out that if I really thought it was a good career investment, I should pay for myself.
 I did.
 After working in isolation for so long, it was an eye opening experience, and I gained a lot of perspective about what the rest of the industry was like.

-It cemented by belief that a full time job would offer the growth opportunities I desired.
+It cemented by suspicion that a full time job would offer the growth opportunities I desired.
 But, I was still terrified that I wasn’t qualified, or would be unable to cope with the expectations of a full time job.
+In retrospect part of this was influenced by the fact that both my parents were self employed and I didn’t have any examples in my life of adults who were happily employed at a full time job.

 With some much-needed encouragement from my wife, I decided to take a risk and try getting a full-time job writing software.

 On my last day doing freelance work a friend, who I knew as an amateur musician but who also happened to be a software engineer, coincidentally reached out asking if I was looking for a job.
 The ~200 person startup where he worked was hiring, and there was a lucrative referral bonus waiting for him if he referred someone who got hired.
 I put together a résumé, called my brother to ask what “big O notation” meant, did a phone screen, and to my surprise not only got an interview, but passed it.